ray-project/kuberay/docs/guidance/rayservice.md

 curl -X POST -H 'Content-Type: application/json' rayservice-sample-serve-svc:8000/fruit/ -d '["MANGO", 2]'
 # [Expected output]: 8
 ```

+### Another two possible scenarios that will trigger a new RayCluster preparation

+> Note: The following behavior is for KubeRay v0.6.2 or newer.
+For older versions, please refer to [kuberay#1293](https://github.com/ray-project/kuberay/pull/1293) for more details.

+Not only will the zero downtime upgrade trigger a new RayCluster preparation, but KubeRay will also trigger it if it considers a RayCluster unhealthy.
+In the RayService, KubeRay can mark a RayCluster as unhealthy in two possible scenarios.

+* Case 1: The KubeRay operator cannot connect to the dashboard agent on the head Pod for more than the duration defined by the `deploymentUnhealthySecondThreshold` parameter.
+Both the default value and values in sample YAML files of `deploymentUnhealthySecondThreshold` are 300 seconds.

+* Case 2: The KubeRay operator will mark a RayCluster as unhealthy if the status of a serve application is `DEPLOY_FAILED` or `UNHEALTHY` for a duration exceeding the `serviceUnhealthySecondThreshold` parameter.
+Both the default value and values in sample YAML files of `serviceUnhealthySecondThreshold` are 900 seconds.

+After KubeRay marks a RayCluster as unhealthy, it initiates the creation of a new RayCluster.
+Once the new RayCluster is ready, KubeRay redirects network traffic to it, and subsequently deletes the old RayCluster.

 ## Step 9: Clean up the Kubernetes cluster